elliheyes/Polytope-Generation/README.md

 search for reflexive polytopes with specific properties.
 To turn on these additional components, amend the global parameters Global.h accordingly.

-  x NVERTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope
-    does not have NVERTS number of vertices.
+-   NVERTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does not have NVERTS number of vertices.
 This causes the genetic algorithm to generate polytopes of a given number of vertices.

-  x NPOINTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope
-    does not have NPTS number of points.
+-   NPOINTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does not have NPTS number of points.
 This causes the genetic algorithm to generate polytopes of a given number of points.

-  x H11_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does
-    not have a h11 hodge number equal to H11.
+-   H11_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does not have a h11 hodge number equal to H11.
 This causes the genetic algorithm to generate polytopes of a given hodge number.
 Similarly for H12_WEIGHT, H13_WEIGHT, H22_WEIGHT, EULER_WEIGHT.

 # evolution.c

+The functions in this file evolve an intitial population for a number of generations, extract the terminal states from a population list, and remove the redundancy in a list of terminal states.
+These searchenv function is the main function of this package that repeatedly evolves an initial population, extracts terminal states, removes redundancy and saves the information to a file.

 # Vertex.c

+The functions defined in this file, taken from PALP, construct a poltope from a list of integer vertex coordinates by taking the convex hull.
+It finds the bounding hyperplanes, the vertices, the full list of points, etc.

 # Rat.c & Rat.h

 # Polynf.c

+The functions defined in this file, taken from PALP, allow one to compute the normal form of a polytope which is used to determine whether two polytopes are equivalent and therefore remove the degeneracy in a list of refelxive polytpoes.

 # Global.h

+The global file defines the global parameters, data structures and prototypes for the various functions.

 # gen_poly.c

+This file includes the main function.